long-rh/DSDApp/README.md

 ## Make Model
 ### Step1
 To make models based on the uploaded data, Y (output), X (input), and fake factors must be specified.
-For our test data, the output is Y, the inputs are A, B, C, and D, and the fake factors are E and F, as you can see in the left panel in Figure 3.
+For the test data, the output is Y, the inputs are A, B, C, and D, and the fake factors are E and F, as shown in the left panel in Figure 3.

 Click "Find active terms" to start the calculation.
 Active main factors (first-order effects) are selected when they exceed the red line of the graph.